A Sobering Truth

 Our two-faced nation

-I join the choir of brother Langston
+I join the choir of brother Hughes

-We are a tale of two Americas
+We are a tale of two Americas.

-One suppresses
+One oppresses.

-And the other oppresses
+And the other regresses

 Avoidance of hardened truths